taylorje2/Project2-DiscordBot/README.md

 # main.py
 4/13/26 Made env file complete with token
-4/22/26 Added a confirmation message for backend to know whether they've successfully connected to the bot 4/22/26 Added terminal debugging, added greetings
+4/22/26 Added a confirmation message for backend to know whether they've successfully connected to the bot, added terminal debugging, added greetings,
+    fixed f-strings so that /getuserinfo and /deleteuser responds to the user

 # zodiac.py
 4/15/26 removed, no longer needed - info is in the main.py